 20 Vital Do’s and Don’ts to Help You Survive Morocco

-Here are 20 vital tips to help you survive a trip to Morocco.
-Morocco can be overwhelming for a first-time traveler, but with these 20 dos and dont’s, you will travel like a pro.
+When people ask me about my Morocco trip, I tell them to take a seat, as I have a lot to tell them!
+The country can be overwhelming for a first-time traveler, but with these 20 dos and don’ts in Morocco, you will travel like a pro.

-These observations are solely my own, each traveler will have a different experience!
+These observations are solely my own, each traveler will have their own unique experience!

 Morocco was absolutely an experience, both beautiful and challenging, but it was a journey of a lifetime.
 The people are so lively and the landscape takes you back to simpler times.

-I will walk you through 20 steps that helped me to make our time in Morocco more comfortable.
+I will walk you through 20 steps that helped me to make my time in Morocco more comfortable.

 As a frame of reference, I booked everything on my own and was not part of a tour group.
 The only part of the excursion that I experienced with a tour group was the Sahara Desert.
-I stayed in two hostels, one riad, and two hotels (Best Western and Sheraton Casablanca).
+I stayed in two hostels, one riad, and two hotels.

 To get around I rented a car and used Yelp and other travel blogs to find restaurant recommendations.